nygilmanov/slfdr_project4_behaviour_cloning/writeup_report.md

 I have tried to record the behaviour many times.

 Mouse usage allowed to drive smothly on turns and not to do cutting movements in general.
-Also tried to record clockwise and have taken 1ap data from the track 2 as simply runing on track1 could be biased to left turns.
+Also tried to record clockwise and have taken 1 lap data from the track 2 as simply runing on track1 could be biased to the left turns.
 Additional augmentation has been used as well(see below)